MoldyMacaroniX/dashword.net/_src/posts/robtop-announced-the-geometry-dash-2-2-release-date-in-the-worst-way-possible.md

 I'd imagine if RobTop was confident, he would give us a release day instead of a release month.
 Without a precise release date, 2.2's release felt like a far off estimate instead of a set-in-stone fact.

-I was surprised that RobTop wouldn't just give a release date like October 31st.
+I was surprised that RobTop wouldn't just give a release date like October 31st (or November 1st if he didn't want to release it on Halloween).
 I don't think there is any harm in finishing the update a few weeks early and giving us an actual release date to look forward to instead of [convincing the community that the update would just be dropped with no warning](https://twitter.com/MoldyMacaroniX/status/1703263177440436575).

+Speaking of this, the lack of communication between RobTop and the community throughout this ordeal was very disappointing.
+All we were given were a few ominous Discord messages.
+We were only properly warned of the update being delayed only a little over a week before the end of October.

 But given that he did not do this, perhaps a far off estimate is all this "release date" ever was.